reakaleek/docs-builder/README.md

 # Build without docker

 If you have dotnet 8 installed you can use its CLI to publish a self contained `docs-builder` binary.
 (On my M2 Pro mac the binary is currently 13mb)

+This self contained binary can be copied to machines without dotnet installed.

 ```bash